GoogleCloudPlatform/podcast/site/content/post/episode-69-server-density/index.md

 [Mark](https://twitter.com/Neurotic) and [Francesc](https://twitter.com/francesc) about
 their experience migrating from on-premise MongoDB to Cloud Bigtable.

-Server Density provides an open source logging and monitoring solution running on Google Cloud Platform.
+Server Density provides an open source logging and monitoring solution running on Google Cloud.

 <!--more-->